 AASV Position Statement: Influenza A Viruses

-Influenza A viruses (IAVs) are a cause of respiratory disease in swine that can decrease pig performance, negatively affect health, and are sporadically transmitted to and from humans.
+Influenza A viruses (IAVs) cause respiratory diseases in swine that can decrease pig performance, negatively affect health, and are sporadically transmitted to and from humans.
 The emergence of the pandemic (H1N1) 2009 influenza virus reminded us of the importance of cross-species transmission of influenza viruses.
 The continuous presence of a diverse array of IAVs in the swine population makes it apparent that reducing the burden of disease caused by IAV is important.

 It is the position of the AASV that we